OneKind is calling for a ban on the use of enriched cages for hens and farrowing crates for sows.

 What are OneKind doing?

-OneKind has long campaigned to better the conditions facing millions of farm animals in Scotland.
+OneKind has long campaigned to better the conditions facing millions of farmed animals in Scotland.
 Our most recent work included:

 - In 2018, we launched a campaign calling on the Scottish Government to ban the live exports of animals.